apsarabishwokarma/webdev-roadmap/interview-prep/javascript/JS-dataType.md

 #### Control Flow of Scope Chain

 - Control Flow is the order in which statements are executed in a program.

+### Sequential Flow

 - By default, JavaScript runs code from top to bottom and left to right.
-- Control flow statements let you change that order, based on conditions, loops or keywords.
+- Control flow statements allow us to control the execution of our code based on certain conditions or to repeat certain blocks of code, making our programs more dynamic and responsive to user input or other events

 Control flow statements include:

-- if...else: Executes a block of code if a specified condition is true, and optionally executes another block of code if the condition is false.
-- switch: Evaluates an expression and executes different blocks of code based on the value of the expression.
-- for: Creates a loop that consists of three parts: initialization, condition, and increment/decrement.
-It executes a block of code repeatedly as long as the specified condition is true.
 - while: Creates a loop that executes a block of code as long as a specified condition is true.
 - do...while: Similar to while loop, but it guarantees that the block of code will be executed at least once, as the condition is evaluated after the block of code is executed.
 - break: Terminates the current loop or switch statement and transfers control to the statement following the terminated statement.